kqazi/cleaning-data/CodeBook.md

 The funciton "run_analysis()" produces a "tidy" data set that has the following charateristics:

 * Produces a file called: "combined-activity-subject-variable-means.txt", relative to the working dir.
+The file is " " delimited.
 * This file is made up of a total of 36 rows and 68 columns.
 The "Subject" and "Activity" columns denote the differnt types of data that exist in this data set.
 These are the first 2 columns in the data set.
 The remaining 66 columns represent the actual measurements that were taken during the study.
 Each of those 66 columns is the actual "mean" of that given measurement for the "Subject" (person who participated in study) or "Activty" (what the person was doing during that measurement: "LAYING", "SITTING", etc).
 * There are 36 rows because there were "30 subjects" and "6 activities" and there were 66 variables that corresponded to either "mean" or "std" measurments so 66 measurments + 2 indicator columns (Activity or Subject) = 68 columns.
 * Each of the 66 columns that are not "Subject" or "Activity" are data that was collected from the orignal study from the link at the beginning of the study, I just calculated the "mean()" of that particular variable and grouped it by either "Subject" or "Activity".
 Also please read the file "features_info.txt" to understand what each of the variable's are.
 This file is included in the zip file from the study.